$0 Alberta Adoption Quick-Start Checklist

 Finding an Adoption Lawyer in Edmonton or Calgary

 The Law Society of Alberta operates a Lawyer Referral Service at 1-800-661-1095.
-The first 30-minute consultation is typically $25 or less.
+Ask about the current consultation fee when you call.

 Not every family law lawyer handles adoption regularly.
 Ask specifically: